 Consider this a warning against using an asphalt roll roof to top off your home.
 This material is good for smaller DIY projects, like roofing a shed, but it has a very short lifespan of only five to ten years, making it unfit for a home.
 If you do choose to use it for a shed, increase its lifespan by ensuring it's clear of debris at all times.

 6. Ceramic “Spanish-Style” Roofing

-Especially popular in warmer locations such as California and Florida, this Spanish-style red roof tile was largely popular historically.
-It's desirable not only for its fire resistant properties, but also for its lightweight nature.
-This roof material has an impressive longevity, lasting up to 100 years.
+Especially popular in warmer locations such as California and Florida, this Spanish-style red roof tile is very popular historically.
+It's desirable not only for its fire-resistant properties but also for its lightweight properties.
+This roofing material has impressive longevity, lasting up to 100 years.
 To take good care of this type of roof, avoid walking on it as much as possible and buff efflorescence off with a clean, dry towel.
 Coat your roof with a clear alkyd primer and always promptly replace cracked and broken tiles.

 Deciding on an appropriate roof material is a big decision as you want it to be a fit economically and to ensure that your roof is built to last!
 Use this as a guide to figuring out what will work best for your home to put yourself on the path to never worrying about the stability of longevity of your roof again.